 This is one of our favorite tours in Costa Rica since you get a little bit of everything in this tour: excitement, adrenaline and relaxation.
 It’s one of the best ways to experience the dry tropical forests of Guanacaste.

-If you want to do this tour and need transportation, please contact us for tour company recommendations.
+If you want to do this tour and need transportation, you can contact us to book the tour.
 Please include the date of tour, how many adults and children and pick up location.
+The tour is $145 per adult from Gulf of Papagayo/Tamarindo/Conchal (minimum 3 people).

 - Hiking sandals are the best shoes to wear for this tour.
 You can go from water to land easily, your feet can breathe and it won’t be uncomfortable if they get wet compared to wearing socks.
-You can’t wear flip flops horseback riding and you have to wear closed toed shoes during the white water tubing
+Closed toed shoes are mandatory during the white water tubing.

 - There are bathrooms and changing facilities at the main area and at the hot springs.